The relatively new HTTP/2 protocol speeds up page load significantly and is widely supported by all major browsers and servers.

 Here is the difference in loading assets over HTTP/1.1 vs HTTP/2

 HTTP/2 is the clear winner.
 Once the first few assets start loading over HTTP/2, the following assets are loaded very quickly.
-This is not the case with HTTP/1.1, where the image assets keep loading for a longer time one after the other (typical to pipelining in HTTP/1.1) to complete the full image.
+This is not the case with HTTP/1.1, where the image assets keep loading for a longer time one after another (typical to pipelining in HTTP/1.1) to complete the full image.

 Open up the debugger in Chrome and reload the demo page on ImageKit.
 Sort the images in the “Network” tab by “Waterfall”.
 Here is what you will see.